adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter8/testing.md

 Replace the `tasklist.tasklist` with the package name of your app.
 You can retrieve this in the **Properties** > **Android Manifest** page for the `TaskList.Android` app.
 Use the **Test Explorer** to run the test.
 You will see that the clicks are performed as expected.

 Let's take this a little further.
-Let's say that rather than just clicking a few times, we wanted to ensure that the text box was filled with the text.
+Let's say that rather than just clicking a few times, we wanted to ensure that the text box was filled with the text that is expected via an assertion.
 To uniquely identify a view, we need to add an `AutomationId` to the view.
 Adjust the `TaskDetail.xaml` file in the shared project as follows:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>